skg-if/extensions/index.md

 ## Documenting an extension
 Comprehensive online documentation for extensions is essential, stating the targeted SKG-IF version(s), the entities they enrich, any new entities introduced, and a detailed description of properties.
 This documentation ensures clarity, transparency, and consistency in the development and implementation of extensions.
-Once a new extension reaches the expected level of maturity, it will be listed in the section ["Endorsed extensions”](https://skg-if.github.io/extensions/#list-of-supported-extensions) down below.
+Once a new extension reaches the expected level of maturity, it will be listed at the bottom of this page and in the navigation bar on the left-side of the page.

 **Important:** in order to prevent clashing with other extensions, an extension should specify an agreed namespace to be used as a prefix for introduced entities, properties, relations and API specifications (i.e., methods and HTTP parameters).